hieubexi/Video_Streaming_Appplication_HCMUT/README.md

 ```

 <server_port> is a port to help Server create RTSP connecion.
-Standar for port is 554, but is this case, we need more large than 1024.<br>
+Standard for port is 554, but is this case, we need more large than 1024.<br>
 - Now, open a second terminal as a client side
 - Enter command below<br>
 ```python